verus-lang/verusfmt/README.md

 An opinionated formatter for [Verus] code.

-## WARNING

-`verusfmt` is highly experimental code.
-Make backups of your files before trying `verusfmt` on them.

 ## Updating verusfmt

 If you've installed a pre-built binary, you can update to the latest release using